Celia gaertig, Ph.D.

 Bild

-Celia Gaertig is an Assistant Professor of Marketing at the Haas School of Business at the University of California, Berkeley.
-She is a behavioral marketing researcher with research interests in how uncertainty shapes the way consumers think , decide, and act.
+Celia Gaertig is an Assistant Professor of Marketing at the Haas School of Business at the University of California, Berkeley, and a Barbara and Gerson Bakar Faculty Fellow.
+She is a behavioral marketing researcher who studies how consumers make judgments and decisions under uncertainty.

-At Berkeley Haas, Celia teaches courses on Decision Making to both MBAs and undergraduate students.
+At Berkeley Haas, Celia teaches courses on decision making for both MBA and undergraduate students.

 Her publications are listed below and her CV is available here.